lapinek/platform-scripting/README.AM.md

 Nothing special needs to be done in order for this code to work in JavaScript.

-For another example, note differences in the requirements between the scripting engines in the following code:
+For another example, note the differences in the requirements between the scripting engines in the following code:

 <br/>